lhmet-forks/bigleaf/README.md

 # README #

-This repository serves as comprehensive collection of functions that can be used to calculate additional variables from EC flux data and accompanying meteorological data.
-The functions assume that the vegetation behaves like a "big leaf", i.e. vertical variations within the canopy are ignored.
+This repository serves as comprehensive collection of functions that can be used to calculate additional variables from EC flux data and accompanying meteorological measurements.
+All calculations are based on a 'big-leaf' representation of the the vegetation, i.e. vertical meteorological variations within the canopy are ignored and all fluxes are assumed to come from a single plane at a certain height in the canopy.

 It's supposed to develop into an R-package to be put on CRAN.

-an (incomplete) list of what should be in the package:
+a list of functions that can be found in the package

+# data filtering
+- data quality filter
+- filter based on meteorological variables (radiation, precipitation, ustar, temperature, etc.)
+- growing season filter (based on daily GPP)

 # meteorological variables:
 - air density
 - virtual temperature
 - pressure from altitude
 - psychrometric constant
 - latent heat of vaporization
+- saturation vapor pressure
 - slope of saturation vapor pressure curve

-- saturation vapor pressure
-- humidity conversions
+# unit conversions
+- conductance conversion from ms-1 to mol m-2 s-1
+- conversions between humidity measures vapor pressure, specific humidity, relative humidity, and VPD
+- conversion between laten heat flux and evapotranspiration

 # physiological variables:
-- Canopy conductance (PM, diffusion equation)
+- Canopy conductance (inverted PM)
-- Ci
-- Gc conversion ms-1 to mol m-2 s-1
+- Bulk intercellulary CO2 concentrtation (Ci)

 # ET and WUE
-- PET, Priestley-Taylor
+- Potential ET (Priestley-Taylor)
+- imposed and equilibrum ET
-- WUE, IWUE, uWUE
+- WUE, inherent WUE, underlying WUE
-- g1
+- g1 (USO, Ball&Berry, Leuning)

 # aerodynamic properties:
-- aerodynamic conductance (different versions)
+- aerodynamic conductance (different versions) for water, heat, momentum, and CO2
-- quasi-laminar boundary layer conductance (kB)
+- Canopy boundary-layer conductance (Rb and kB-1 parameter; different models)
 - Monin-Obhukov length
 - stability parameter zeta
-- omega (different versions)
+- stability correction functions (different versions)
+- roughness length for momentum (z0m) estimation
+- omega (amphi- and hypostomatous formulation)
 - Reynolds number
-- stability correction functions (different versions)
+- wind speed at given height from wind profile equation

 # surface conditions
-- D0, T0, C0
+- VPD, Ca, Temperature, e, q at the big-leaf surface

 # energy balance
-- Bowen ratio
+- biochemical energy
 - energy balance ratio (EBR)
 - "missing" energy
-- Gc uncertainty based on EBR